-Band to VSG-this is when you started with the lap band and change to Vertical Sleeve Gastrecomy
+Band to VSG-this is when you started with the lap band and change to Vertical Sleeve Gastrectomy

 Band to Bypass-this is when you started with the lap band and change to Gastric Bypass

-VSG to Duodenal Switch-gives optimal weight loss but not great for GERD patients
+VSG to Duodenal Switch-gives optimal weight loss but is not great for GERD patients

 VSG to Bypass-this is when you started with VSG and change to Gastric Bypass

-Rny to distal rny-I don’t have my doctor degree but this has something to do with the length from the small bowel to valve is shorter.
+Rny to distal rny-I don’t have my doctor’s degree but this has something to do with the length from the small bowel to the valve being shorter.
 (I suggest looking up more details with your surgeon if you are interested in this one)

 VSG to Resleeve-this is when they resleeve your sleeve from VSG and make it smaller again